PennLINC/DAY2_Margaret/Data_Narrative_DAY2_MG.md

 ### To Do
-   * complete narrative info from prior to rotation
    * backup to PMACS
    * rename task entity
+   * get timing files
-   * try running fmriprep line by line (participant_job.sh line 21)
+   * run fmriprep from command line